 - For in service dates in year 6 and continuing into the future, generators are only required to have a Facility Study completed in order to be included in the 10-Year Assessment models.

-There are generators that have been publicly announced as candidates for retirement.
-Using the disconnection criteria above, no generators were assumed out of service in the 2017 10-Year Assessment.
+Using the disconnection criteria above, the following generators were assumed out of service in the 2018 10-Year Assessment.

-ATC modeled the following generators out of service
+ATC assumed the following generators were to be out of service

 Cutoff Dates for Model Modifications

 - 2023 models – January 15, 2018

 - 2028 models – January 15, 2018